-Apache's way of defining a default VHOST is quite horrible, and I would much prefer a way to explicitly define a default host, or simply have Apache reject the HTTP request, returning a 403 forbidden error or similar.
+Apache's way of defining a default VHOST is horrible; I would much prefer a way to explicitly define a default host, or simply have Apache reject the HTTP request while returning a 403 forbidden error, or similar.

 I have even had cases where I did actually have a VirtualHost block that matched the requested host, but the request would still be passed on to the "default host", and I would be fumbling in the dark as to why Apache was serving up the wrong website.

 In my case, it turned out I had more than one VHOST configuration file that contained the same ServerName value.
 This apparently causes Apache to instead serve up the default host for both domains.

 When you got domains that share the same directory—probably because they are handled by the same code base—then this problem tends to become less apparent.
 If one domain uses a different DirectoryIndex, then you might notice that the same index file is being used to handle requests for all of the domains.

 Note.
 Unless you got reason to serve a random default host, I suggest you create a 000-default.conf file and explicitly define what is to happen when a unknown domain is requested.